jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 - Diamond pointing to another diamond
 - Line of connected diamonds change simultaniously
 - Initiation of execution:
     - Containment in other diamond
     - Consult of a parameter.
 - Events ~ Mixed topic it seems.
 Not a main one, anyway.

 #### New Subdivision

 - Assignment
     - The terms Get and Set, introduce them
     - A Get and Set combine to an assignment
     - Line assignment
     - State assignment
     - Use the simple notation
     - ~ State assignment is the basic assignment

 - Parameter Access
     - Writing parameters before execution
         - Assignment: lines or state
         - Creation
         - Possibly call members of an argument
     - Reading parameters after execution
         - Reading line targets (direct, final or intermediate)
         - Reading state
     - Access during execution
         - By owner
         - By child executions (~ is this the proper place for this?)
             - The callees of a diamond can access the caller's members if given references to them
     - Clause access

 - Basic Terms
     - Reference
     - call
     - definition
     - clause
     - active clause
     - inactive clause
     - sub clause / sub procedure
     - Definitions of the terms parameter and argument
     - <Which precisely?>
-  - ` `...
+    -  ...

 - Out, In and Thru
     - Using reference parameters for in, out and thru (hard to control whether it’s in out or thru: you just use the object)
     - Using State as In, Out and Thru
     - Using a parameter’s line targets as Out
         - Comparison with Com regarding returning object references.
             - Persisting object reference (harder, is hardly done anyway.
 Or is it?
 Consider passing the returned object to another procedure)
             - Using the procedure parameter as object reference directly
     - Procedure reference too
     - If example

 - Execution Basics
     - Simple issues regarding execution <Which precisely?>
     - For instance, diamond only inside a procedure symbol
     - Stuff like that.
 Simple issues that you can easily understand.
     - Diamond pointing to another diamond
     - Recursive calls... hmmm... advanced issue.
 Hoef je je klomp niet over te breken.

 < Maar lijkt een Execution basics.
-Hmmm… de term Execution Basics is niet goed genoeg dan.
+Hmmm... de term Execution Basics is niet goed genoeg dan.
 De term basics is niet goed.
-Execution Facts… nah.
+Execution Facts... nah.

 - Wanneer wordt een diamond meerdere keren geexecute?

 - Execution Order
     - Seeming randomly referencing diamond members.
     - Initiation of execution:
         - Containment in other diamond
         - Consult of a parameter.
     - Manual execution order

 - Implicit Notations
     - Implicit call and Explicit call
     - Implicit return value reference

 ?:

 - Events ~ Mixed topic it seems.
 Not a main one, anyway.
 - Line of connected diamonds change simultaniously